monacofj/kobrapy/README.md

  README
  ==============================

- KhobraPy is intended as programming exercise.
+ KobraPy is an open education resource teaching open-source development practices and tools for newcomers.

  It consists in a very simple version of the classical 80s' arcade snake game written in Python, that is provided as an initial codebase  that should be further extended by the learner.
-It was originally created as an educational resource to teach open-source development practices, tools and project management methodologies to graduate computer sciences students.
+It was originally created for the undergraduate course on Open Source Systems taught to Computer Sciences and Engineering students at the University of Sao Paulo.

  The challenge consists in